andizq/sf3dmodels/docs/index.rst

 .. automodapi:: sf3dmodels.Plot_model
    :no-inheritance-diagram:

+.. automodapi:: sf3dmodels.Tools
+   :no-inheritance-diagram:

-.. warning:: This documentation is currently under development.
+.. warning:: This package, as well as its documentation, are currently under development.